AlbyIanna/arduino-up2-container-demo/README.md

 - Delete the whole content of the new sketch, then copy/paste the content inside [face_detection_photo.ino](face_detection_photo/face_detection_photo.ino)
 - Make sure the **camera** is connected to the UP SQUARED
 - Make sure your UP SQUARED is selected in the dropdown above the sketch, then open the **Monitor** pressing `CTRL + M`, and finally upload the sketch pressing `CTRL + U`
 - You should see some lines printed on the monitor telling that face detection is starting.
-Whene the string `[ INFO ]  Start inference` it means that the application is ready.
+When the string `[ INFO ]  Start inference` it means that the application is ready.
 If you move your face in front of the camera, you should see the string `FACE FOUND!`, and after a while you should receive a mail.
 Click on the link to the dashboard and the servomotor should rotate.

 ### Troubleshooting
 So now the camera can detect faces and everything should be set up to send a mail when that happens, so that you can press the button on the Thing's dashboard and open the door.
 If anything isn't working, make sure that:
-- the MKR 1000 or MKR 1010 is connected to the cloud, if not should reset it or reupload the sketch
+- the MKR 1000 or MKR 1010 is connected to the cloud, if not should reset it or re-upload the sketch
 - the UP SQUARED is connected to the Internet and you see it online on [Arduino Device Manager](https://create.arduino.cc/devices/)
 - the Node-RED container is up and running.
 You can see its status on the **Containers** tab of your UP SQUARED on [Arduino Device Manager](https://create.arduino.cc/devices/)
 - the Node-RED flow is deployed.
 If not sure, go to `UP_SQUARED_IP_ADDRESS:32700`, make sure every value is set up correctly and click on **Deploy**.
 Here you can also see if there were errors sending the mail, if the page is up when a face is found.